hephaestus-compiler-project/hephaestus-pldi-eval/README.md

 # Getting Started

-We will use the Docker image from **Setup** (namely, `hephaestus`) to get started with `Hephaestus`.
+We will use the Docker image from **Setup** (namely, `hephaestus-eval`) to get started with `Hephaestus`.
 Recall that this image contains all the required environments for testing the three compilers (i.e., it includes installations of the corresponding compilers, as well as any other tool needed for processing the results).

 You can enter a new container by using the following command: